Niohara/Muay-Thai-Technique-Detection-YOLOv8-/README.md

 # Muay Thai Technique Detection (YOLOv8)

-This project is a real-time object detection system built to identify and classify Muay Thai striking techniques.
+This project is a object detection system built to identify and classify Muay Thai striking techniques.
 It utilizes the YOLOv8 model trained on a custom dataset to recognize 7 distinct classes.

-## Results
+## Test Results

 | Labels | Predictions |
 | :---: | :---: |